Amigoliath/Slidikins-Strenuous-Skyrim/Wabbajack.md

 - Under **Local Files**, select **Verify integrity of game files...**
 - Wait for the process to identify and obtain any files it requires

-> We will downgrade to Skyrim 1.5 after the Wabbajack installation is complete.
-In order to successfully download the list, your Skyrim folder needs to be an untouched copy of Special Edition 1.6.
+> Don't worry!
+Wabbajack will downgrade the necessary files back to 1.5 during installation.
+Your Skyrim folder will remain as an untouched copy of Special Edition 1.6.

 # List Installation